Augmented Minimax Linear Estimation: Introduction

 Our goal will be to imitate the behavior of this oracle estimator without a-priori knowledge of the Riesz representer.
-One possible approach is to determine the form of the Riesz representer $\riesz[\psi](\cdot)$ by solving the set of equations that define it,
+One possible approach is to determine the form of the Riesz representer $\riesz[\psi](\cdot)$ by solving analytically the set of equations that define it,

 then estimate it and plug the resulting weights $\hriesz_i = \hriesz[\psi](Z_i)$ into \eqref{eq:aml-intro}.
-In the context of our first example, the estimation of a mean with outcomes missing, the Riesz representer is the inverse probablility weight $\riesz[\psi](w,x) = w/e(x)$ where $e(x) = \P[W_i=1 \mid X_i=x]$, and this approach results in the well-known Augmented Inverse Probability Weighting (AIPW) estimator of \citet{robins1}. \citet{chernozhukov2016double} provide general results on the efficiency of such estimators, provided \smash{$\hriesz[\psi](Z_i) - \riesz[\psi](Z_i)$} converges to zero fast enough in squared-error loss.
+In the context of our first example, the estimation of a mean with outcomes missing, the Riesz representer is the inverse probability weight $\riesz[\psi](w,x) = w/e(x)$ where $e(x) = \P[W_i=1 \mid X_i=x]$, and this plug-in approach involves first obtaining an estimate \smash{$\he(x)$} of treatment probabilities and then weighting by its inverse.
+This is the well-known Augmented Inverse Probability Weighting (AIPW) estimator of \citet{robins1994estimation}. \citet{chernozhukov2016double} provide general results on the efficiency of such estimators, provided \smash{$\hriesz[\psi](Z_i) - \riesz[\psi](Z_i)$} goes to zero fast enough in squared-error loss.

 We take another approach.
-Considering our regression estimator $\hm$ and the design $Z_1 \ldots Z_n$ to be fixed\footnotemark, we simply choose the weights $\hgamma \in \R^n$ that make our correction term $n^{-1} \sum_{i = 1}^n \hriesz_i \p{\hm(Z_i) - Y_i}$ a minimax linear estimator of what it is intended to correct for, $\psi(\hm-m)$.
-To be precise, we choose the weights that perform best in terms of mean squared error in the worst case over regression functions $m$ in a neighborhood $\hm - \ff$ of our regression estimator $\hm$ and over conditional variance functions $\Var[P]{Y_i \mid Z_i=z}$ bounded by $\sigma^2$, having chosen $\ff$ to be an absolutely convex set of functions which, given our beliefs about the regression function $m$ and the properties of our estimator $\hm$, should contain the regression error $\hm - m$.
+Considering our regression estimator $\hm$ and the design $Z_1 \ldots Z_n$ to be fixed,\footnotemark\,we simply choose the weights $\hgamma \in \R^n$ that make our correction term $n^{-1} \sum_{i = 1}^n \hriesz_i \p{\hm(Z_i) - Y_i}$ a minimax linear estimator of what it is intended to correct for, $\psi(\hm-m)$.
+To be precise, we first choose an absolutely convex set of functions $\ff$ which we believe should contain the regression error $\hm - m$.
+We then choose weights $\hgamma_i$ that perform best in terms of worst case mean squared error over possible regression errors $\hm - m \in \ff$ and conditional variances satisfying $\Var[P]{Y_i \mid Z_i} \le \sigma^2$.
 This specifies the weights $\hriesz$ as the solution to a convex optimization problem,